runonbitcoin/walleteering/guide/01-background.md

     new Dragon()

-Run creates two token outputs, one for the Dragon class, and one for the new dragon instance.
-The partial transaction looks like:
+Run creates two token outputs, one for the `Dragon` class, and one for the `new Dragon()` instance.
+The *partial transaction* looks like:

 | Inputs | Outputs |
 |--------|---------|